baotranC/fullstackopen2022_part3/README.md

 ## phonebook

 This application allows you to manage a phonebook: addition, modification, deletion and filter of a contact.

-Field validation is also done.
+It also includes field validation and ESLint to find and fix problems with the JavaScript code.

 This application is deployed using Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.